-Available at both Cheu Fishtown and Cheu Noodle Bar in Washington Square West, the black garlic wings are a must-try.
+Available at the combination Nunu and Cheu Fishtown, the black garlic wings are a must-try.
 They’re made tangy with a sauce consisting of a fermented bulb of garlic that’s pureed with soy sauce and cooked in brown sugar, and served with sesame, lime, and scallions or cilantro.
-At Nunu, from the same owners, hot wings come with tahini and pickles.

 Love & Honey Fried Chicken

-The buttermilk fried wings at chicken specialist Love & Honey in Northern Liberties are served with a choice of two house-made sauces, like brown sugar barbecue, with the additional option to make them Nashville style, slathered in Nashville-style hot chili oil.
+The buttermilk fried wings at chicken specialist Love & Honey in Northern Liberties are served with one house-made sauce, like brown sugar barbecue, with the additional option to make them Nashville style, slathered in Nashville-style hot chili oil.

 David's Mai Lai Wah

-This open-late Chinatown spot that’s popular with the party crowd and post-shift restaurant industry folk is known for its salt and pepper wings.
+This open-late Chinatown spot that’s popular with the party crowd and post-shift restaurant industry folks is known for its salt and pepper wings.
 The sauceless wings are marinated and deep fried before being pan fried in a wok, dusted with salt and white pepper, and topped with jalapeños.

 The rotisserie wings at Dienner’s inside Reading Terminal Market are some of the best around by far.
 With parchment-like skin, they’re meaty, tender, and delicious.
 The Amish stall, open since 1980, also sells its wings smoked and fried.

 McGillin's Olde Ale House

-At McGillin’s, Philly’s oldest continuously operating tavern, the beer is always flowing and on Tuesday nights from 5 to 8 p.m., 10 wings cost $8, with all the requisite sides.
+At McGillin’s, Philly’s oldest continuously operating tavern, the beer is always flowing, and on Tuesday nights from 5 to 8 p.m., 10 wings cost $8, with all the requisite sides.
 Choose from four wing varieties: crispy with blue cheese dressing, Old Bay, barbecue, or Thai, tossed in a sweet and spicy sauce.